dhuntcode/drone-ag-segmentation/README.md

-# Drone Agricultural Segmentation
+# Example Segmentation

 This repository contains code and resources for training a segmentation model.
-Take home test for DroneAG

 ## Table of Contents
 - [Introduction](#introduction)